Terrorism in Malaysia: The birth of the Malaysian Communist Party

 The South Seas Communist Party was established in 1922.
 The South Seas Communist Party gave way to the formation of Malayan Communist Party (MCP) in 1930.
 Throughout its formative years in Indonesia and Singapore, the party was actively involved in a failed revolution attempt in Indonesia and workers' union in Singapore.
 The failure of the 1925 uprising in Indonesia had caused a large influx of Indonesian communists into Singapore.

-Within the fourth decade of 20th century (1930-1939), the MCP was operating illegally.
-Many of party members and leaders were arrested when their identities were exposed with the capture of a Kuomintang courier.
+In the 1930s the MCP was operating illegally.
+Many party members and leaders were arrested when their identities were exposed with the capture of a Kuomintang courier.
 In 1939, the British had managed to install one of their agents, Lai Teck, as the Secretary General of the MCP.

 Japanese invasion

 The Japanese army invaded Malaya on 8 December 1941.
 The British administration in Singapore had then accepted the offer by the MCP to provide manpower.
 The British military administration trained the MCP volunteers and with the fall of Singapore to the Japanese, the British left Malaya, leaving behind a very nascent militia group.
 This nascent militia group was known as the Malayan People's Anti-Japanese Army (MPAJA).
 The MPAJA continued with their guerilla warfare against the Japanese forces until the Japanese surrendered in 1945.